Neonatal Intensive Care Unit

 At Edna Hospital, we have been facing a problem of having too many newborn babies with breathing difficulties and those who are premature.
-As many as six infants occupy our Neonatal Intensive Care Unit (NICU) at one time, but we have only one incubator, which is both unsafe for the babies and un-professional but we had no alternative.
+As many as six infants occupy our Neonatal Intensive Care Unit (NICU) at one time.
+However, we only have four incubators which

 We are fully aware that making premature babies share an incubator is dangerous but had no other option when we have become the only hope for the survival of these small babies in Hargeisa.

 The Edna Adan Hospital received the first premature baby incubator in 2002 as a donation from the Dutch Ambassador who visited our hospital.
 That incubator served us for several years and then developed electrical problems due to frequent power surges here.
 We then received two more from Direct Relief and only one is now working.

 We once had only one incubator in the NICU.
 We desperately needed simple premature baby incubators so that we could place each preemie in individual incubators, in order to control their individual needs for oxygen, temperature, and care.